nobleleon/CSCS-USI-HPC-Data-Analytics-/python-hpc/CuPy/NCCL_MPI/README.md

 ### Exercise

-Implement a [sedrecv][https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/p2p.html#sendrecv] using CuPy arrays and NCCL.
+Implement a [sedrecv](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/p2p.html#sendrecv) using CuPy arrays and NCCL.

 Use the above `sendrecv` to create a chain of `n` processes where each process `i`, receives data from it's left neighbor process `i-1` and sends data to it's right neighbor process `i+1` simultaneously.

 For process `0`,  use process `n-1` as it's left neighbor, while for process `n-1` use process `0` as it's right neighbor.

-By measuring the time needed for the transfers to complete, the network bidirectional bandwidth can be calculated.
+By measuring the time needed for the transfers to complete, the network bandwidth can be calculated.